thatguy1283/CourseraProject_cap_stone/Readme.txt

-Thsi the capstone project for teh Applied Data Scuence Capstone from IBM
+This the capstone project for teh Applied Data Scuence Capstone from IBM